 We believe that it is artificial to separate pastoral from academic care as the two are intrinsically linked.
 Our student support team has a detailed overview, understanding and appreciation of each student in the school and the progress she is making in all aspects of her development.
 On joining the school students are assigned to a tutor group.
 They meet with their tutor twice each day; the tutor gets to know the students in his or her form group very well.
 The tutor is also the first point of contact for parents.
 Tutors usually stay with their form groups throughout the Key Stage and monitor their wellbeing, progress and extra-curricular participation.
 In addition to the tutor team, students have access to a full-time counsellor, Mrs Pinto-Williams, assistant heads of key stage and teaching assistants who are trained to deliver ELSA (emotional literacy) as well as academic support.
 Each year group is overseen by the Head of Key Stage: Mr Palfreyman (KS3), Miss Hopkins (KS4) and Mrs Sipteri (KS5).
 The Heads of Key Stage are overseen by the Assistant Head Progress and Wellbeing, Mrs Silvestri-Fox.

 Our School Counsellor works with students, staff and parents in order to provide support for our students.

-Our counsellor is in school on Tuesdays and Thursdays and is available to talk about any matters which might concern students whether related to school life, home life or friendships.
+Our counsellor is in school on Mondays, Wednesdays and Fridays and is available to talk about any matters which might concern students whether related to school life, home life or friendships.

 Students can make appointments with our counsellor by email, by talking to our receptionists or by asking a teacher to make an appointment on their behalf.
 We maintain flexibility in the way appointments are handled with our counsellor in order for students to feel comfortable when accessing the service whilst trying to continue our care for students at all times.